Clixxyz/solaris/wiki/specialists.md

 **In-game Description:** "Grants +2 Manufacturing, -1 Terraforming to the star."

 **Use:** The Space Dock is best used early game on your capital star (the star that starts with infrastructure, 5 industry by default) in order to speed up its ship production, either for early rushes or defense against said rushes.
+The Space Dock is also the best specialist for if you need to cheaply replace a specialist, but can afford the extra token above the Orbital Array.
+This is because the +2 Manufacturing gives more ship production for the -1 Terraforming which isn't a significant downside, for the low cost of 2 tokens.

 ### Atmosphere Processor